mblakele/threx/README.md

 Suddenly you discover that the server is running low on disk space.
 Left to itself the reindexer can paint the database into a corner, leaving it without enough room to merge existing stands.
-If you act promptly, Threx can help.
+The long-term solution is to add more disk space, and you should start working on that right away.
+But meanwhile, Threx may be able to help.

 Threx includes a scheduled task that checks the selected database to see if it is running out of disk space.
 If the situation looks dangerous,